jadecobra/python_tdd_exercises/source/functions/functions_w_input.rst

 * :ref:`how to make a person with strings`
 * :ref:`how to make functions that take input<functions that take input>`

-I am going for a walk. :ref:`Would you like to test TypeError?<TypeError>`
+I am going for a walk. :ref:`Would you like to test TypeError?<what causes TypeError?>`

 ----